danieljbae/CS-4502-Project/README.md

 * **Data cleaning**:
     1. Filter non-english reviews and special characters
-    2. Remove users with no text reviews and reviews with no attached text.
+    2. Remove users with no text reviews.
     3. Remove unecessary attributes and fill in empty attributes.
     4. Bin and cluster average user rating to detect "outlier" users that preferentially give the highest or lowest possible rating.
     5. Verify all user data points are unique.